EDvestinU is a funny-sounding student loan refinance company that offers an excellent deal to certain student loan borrowers.

 Lastly, EDvestinU gets major points for their transparency in the cosigner release program.
 Many lenders offer a cosigner release, but they always say that it is subject to credit approval.
 EDvestinU sets out the specific requirements to get a release.
 A borrower must: make 36 consecutive and on-time payments, have a FICO score above 699, and make more than $30,000 per year for student loan balances up to $100,000 or make more than $50,000 per year for balances above $100,000.
-Additionally the borrower needs a debt-to-income rate of 43% or less, and cannot have any foreclosures, repossessions, wage garnishments, unpaid judgments, or bankruptcy proceedings.
+Additionally, the borrower needs a debt-to-income rate of 43% or less, and cannot have any foreclosures, repossessions, wage garnishments, unpaid judgments, or bankruptcy proceedings.

 While the requirements for a cosigner release are quite strict and take longer than some other lenders, we love that borrowers know exactly what is required to get the release.
-Hopefully more lenders will adopt this policy.
+Hopefully, more lenders will adopt this policy.

-In researching EDvestinU we used their consolidation calculator to see what rates were offered for various circumstances.
+In researching EDvestinU we used their refinance calculator to see what rates were offered for various circumstances.
 We noticed a disturbing pattern: In order to get the lowest advertised rates a cosigner with a FICO credit score above 800 is required.
-EDvestinU’s consolidation calculator indicates that even for borrowers with credit scores of 800 or more, the best rate they can get when applying alone is .4% above the lowest advertised rate.
+EDvestinU’s refinance calculator indicates that even for borrowers with credit scores of 800 or more, the only way to get the best advertised rate is with a cosigner.

-From EDvestinU’s perspective this policy makes sense.
+From EDvestinU’s perspective, this policy makes sense.
 Having a cosigner makes the loan less risky, so it is somewhat understandable that they can offer a lower rate.
 That being said, we hate to see such an emphasis on having a cosigner because we think using a cosigner to refinance should be viewed as an option of last resort.

 By refinancing federal loans with a private lender, borrowers give up all of the federal perks that come with the loan such as income-driven repayment plans and student loan forgiveness.
 For some borrowers, the perks are unnecessary and the lower interest rates justify the move.
 For others, it can be a mistake.
 The key is for borrowers to understand what they are giving up when they go through the refinance process.

-EDvestinU is not without drawbacks, but it is unquestionably one of the better lenders on the market and borrowers who are shopping refinance options would be wise to check their rate with EDvestinU.
+EDvestinU is not without drawbacks, but it is unquestionably one of the better lenders on the market, and borrowers who are shopping refinance options would be wise to check their rate with EDvestinU.